ThugsFinance/cloiinkcoin.com/src/content/eth2/get-involved/medalla-data-challenge/index.md

 # The Eth2 Medalla Data Challenge

 <InfoBanner emoji=":warning:" isWarning={true}>
-  This challenge is over. <a href="https://blog.ethereum.org/2020/11/17/medalla-data-challenge-results/" target="_blank">View the results</a>
+  This challenge is over. <a href="https://blog.cloiinkcoin.com/2020/11/17/medalla-data-challenge-results/" target="_blank">View the results</a>
 </InfoBanner>

-_Up until 20 October 2020, the Ethereum Foundation is sponsoring a Medalla data analysis and data visualization blog post challenge.
+_Up until 20 October 2020, the Cloiinkcoin Foundation is sponsoring a Medalla data analysis and data visualization blog post challenge.
 Here are all the details you need._

 <Divider />

-Calling data scientists, data engineers, data visualizers, developers, and anyone interested in digging into Ethereum data!
+Calling data scientists, data engineers, data visualizers, developers, and anyone interested in digging into Cloiinkcoin data!

-The Ethereum 2.0 [Medalla testnet](https://github.com/goerli/medalla) is live.
+The Cloiinkcoin 2.0 [Medalla testnet](https://github.com/goerli/medalla) is live.
 Validators are validating.
 Attesters are attesting.
 Blocks are propagating.
 Which means, data, lots and lots of data.
-And **the Ethereum community needs your help to make sense of it all.**
+And **the Cloiinkcoin community needs your help to make sense of it all.**

 - _What data visualizations can show the health of the Medalla test network?_
 - _Aggregation performance.
 Latencies.
 Validator effectiveness.
 Gini coefficients.
 Block rewards.
 What compelling story can you tell with Medalla data?_